Table of Contents

 Chapter 2: Truck Nuts and Petro Cowboys

 Chapter 4: Colonial Redux: The Calgary Stampede’s “Imaginary Indians”

 Chapter 5: Sexcapades and Stampede Queens

 Conclusion: Now, What?

-More than a decade in the making, STAMPEDE: Misogyny, White Supremacy, and Settler Colonialism is the first-ever intersectional feminist interrogation of the settler colonial roots of Canada's oldest and largest western heritage festival.
+More than a decade in the making, STAMPEDE: Misogyny, White Supremacy, and Settler Colonialism is the first-ever intersectional interrogation of the settler colonial roots of Canada's oldest and largest western heritage festival.
+Williams exposes the material realities and often negative consequences behind this much-beloved annual event, challenging readers to ask feminist questions about who benefits from it and who doesn’t.
 Using a variety of cultural material, from photography and print advertisements to poetry and social media, Williams explores how this popular event continues to influence life on the streets and in the bars and boardrooms of Canada’s fourth-largest city.

 Early praise for STAMPEDE: